The average person spends about 90% of their day either sitting or standing and less than 10% moving.

-The right running shoes can help prevent injury and improve performance, while the wrong shoes can lead to shin splints, plantar fasciitis, and other foot pain.
+Wearing running shoes casually can help prevent injury and improve performance, if chosen properly.
+However, the wrong shoes can lead to shin splints, plantar fasciitis, and other foot pain.

 Whether it’s for fitness or to compete in a race, the running you do will largely determine which shoe is ideal.

 For instance, a pair of stability running shoes may be best for someone who needs more support and wants to avoid injury.

 On the other hand, a lightweight trainer is perfect for someone who primarily runs for fitness and doesn’t want any added weight on their feet.